6 cool facts that you probably didn't know about the Aland Islands

 As Finland was still left uncoloured on my world travel map, I jumped at the chance to add in this new country.

 The early morning trip to the ferry terminal in Stockholm had me feeling a little sleepier than normal, but I wasn’t letting it dampen my mood.
-My jaw dropped as I watched countless islands of the archipelago float past, the ferry expertly weaving between them as we made our way from Sweden to Åland.
+My jaw dropped as I watched countless islands of the archipelago float past, the ferry from Sweden to Finland expertly weaving between them as we made our way to Åland.

 When we landed in Mariehamn, I took a great breath of the fresh air that smelled faintly of pine trees and sea water.
 We were standing in Åland’s capital – a small city nestled comfortably in the arms of the nature surrounding it.